 Transformational leadership can be defined as an absolute leadership as it works on the organization for its goal which has never achieved.
 All leaders are required to manage the future organization (Locke, 1997).
 Nation should be developed by transformation leadership, a character of leadeship oriented by the change in high level.
 Leadership would rather firmly involve society to achieve goals than achieve short interest.
 A transformational leader inspiringly visualize and achieve new society.
-Transformational leader is a modification of charismatic leadership, yet not all charismatic leadership are transformational leader who is charismatic since they could develop strongly emotional bond with society to achive certain goals.
+Transformational leadership may drive each individual to become a main actor in change process.
+Transformational leader is a modification of charismatic leadership, yet not all charismatic leadership are transformational leader who is charismatic since they could develop strongly emotional bond with society to achieve certain goals.
 Whereas, for transformational leaders, bond to develop society would rather has same system than personal loyality (Huges 2001).

 If charismatic leaders often get caught up in the concentration of ambitions that then stunt leadership meaning, transformational leaders may contribute substantially to breaking old culture and pioneering new values.
 However, it is important to realize that performing those kind of leaders in main stage is not an instant process; it needs career guidance in stages and a tortuous process.
-Phenomenon depicted in everyday life, there are several things led to the harmony created by the Village Chief Eris as a transformational leader is the implementation of the government program that is P2KP (Proyek Penanggulangan Kemiskinan di Perkotaan/ Urban Poverty Prevention Project), involving the community component represented by the Badan Perwakilan Desa/ Village Representative Agency (BPD
+Phenomenon depicted in everyday life, there are several things led to the harmony created by the Village Chief Eris as a transformational leader is the implementation of the government program that is P2KP (Proyek Penanggulangan Kemiskinan di Perkotaan/Urban Poverty Prevention Project), involving the community component represented by the Badan Perwakilan Desa/Village Representative Agency (BPD